aiven/aiven-docs/docs/tools/kubernetes.md

 :::note
-Only Aiven for PostgreSQL®, Aiven for Apache Kafka®, Aiven for ClickHouse®, Aiven for Redis®\*, and Aiven for OpenSearch® are supported at this time.
+Only Aiven for PostgreSQL®, Aiven for Apache Kafka®, Aiven for ClickHouse®, Aiven for Caching®, and Aiven for OpenSearch® are supported at this time.

 Kubernetes, also known as K8s, is an open-source system for automating